kamkosior/Beverge-line-production-Tia-Portal/README.md

   - [Main Screen](#mainscreen)

 ## General Info
 This is easy project, which show us service of beverge line production from the HMI Panel and visualisation on it.
 The project have many station: labeling and filling machine, packing, capping machine and conveyor belt.
 In each station is it possible to change parameters and set it.
+I focused on visualisation process in HMI Panel.

 ## Technologies
 - Tia Portal V16